Reserved Parking 25: 1952 Oldsmobile Ninety-Eight Sedan – SOLD!

 GuysWithRides.com is pleased to offer a nicely updated and mildly restored, Arizona rust-free example of the four-door sedan offered for the 1952 model year.
 The current caretaker Jim, found his ’52 Ninety-Eight several years ago locally in Lake Havasu, Arizona.
 While the car features an older repaint that still presents very nicely, Jim found his new purchase required a complete mechanical and interior rebuild detailed below.

-Jim is now offering his #2 “Excellent” condition Ninety-Eight four-door sedan for the asking price of $19,900.
+Jim initially offered his #2 “Excellent” condition Ninety-Eight four-door sedan for the asking price of $19,900 and then lowered it to $18,000 in early June before it finally sold.
 Our check of the Hagerty Insurance Online Valuation Tool confirms Jim currently has his car priced between the #1 “Concours” appraisal of $21,300 and the #2 “Excellent” estimate of $14,400.
 A second review of the NADA Guides Classic Car Online Valuation Tool confirms Jim’s asking price is just below the middle of the “Low”, “Average”, and “High” retail value range of $8,717, $22,660, and $40,590, respectively.
-If you are serious about purchasing this nicely redone sedan, you can start the conversation by calling Jim at (620) 295-0415 and leave a message that he will return it promptly.
-Please keep in mind when calling that he is located in the Mountain Time zone, which is currently three hours earlier than the U.S. East Coast.

 The original 303 cubic inch, overhead valve “Rocket” V8 features a fresh rebuild topped with its factory original four-barrel carburetor.
 As part of the rebuilding process, the cylinder heads received hardened valve seats to facilitate the use of modern gas.
 The local Hot Rod shop that performed the power train work did a nice job detailing the valve covers to like-new condition.
 The optional Hydramatic Transmission was also completely resealed and detailed prior to reconnection with the motor and installation back into this sedan.
 The electrical system also received a proper upgrade to 12 volts featuring a modern alternator.